By: Sharon Aron Baron

-Mitch Ceasar was elected again as Chair of the Broward Democratic Executive Committee in what was standing room only in the packed Diamante’s Event Center in Tamarac.
+Mitch Ceasar was elected again as Chair of the Broward Democratic Executive Committee in the packed Diamante’s Event Center in Tamarac.

 Voting on Sunday were committee members from precincts from all over Broward County who waited patiently to cast their vote for the next Democratic leader.
 Many already knew who they were standing behind.

 Would they be casting their vote for Mitch Ceasar, the incumbent, or Cynthia Busch, the grassroots organizer?